MatiRomero/ddp_pkg_release/README.md

 files remain compatible with all existing tracing and plotting tools (e.g.
 ``ddp-trace-available`` and ``ddp.scripts.plot_results``), so you can mix CSV- backed and legacy workflows without changes.

+### Meituan H3 average-dual pipeline

+The `meituan_average_duals` helper runs the full workflow for a single target
+day: it loads the corresponding CSV snapshot, computes or reuses cached HD duals for every job, aggregates historical days into sender/recipient H3 hexagon pairs, and attaches the mean duals back onto the target jobs.
+The command above illustrates a typical invocation.
+Key options include:

+- `--day`: the snapshot to process (used with `--jobs-pattern` to find the CSV).
+- `--history-days`: explicit comma-separated list of other days to average; omit to use every available snapshot except the target day.
+- `--resolution`: H3 resolution used when hashing the sender/recipient
+  coordinates (default `8`).
+- `--neighbor-radius`: optional `k_ring` search when a `(sender_hex,
+  recipient_hex)` pair has no historical coverage.
+Set to `0` to disable (the default).
+- `--missing-policy`: fallback applied when neighbours are also missing (`hd` to reuse the hindsight dual, `zero`, or `nan`).
+- `--export-summary`: CSV path for the aggregated `(sender_hex, recipient_hex)` averages so they can be reused later.
+- `--export-target`: CSV path for the target-day jobs with attached mean duals and metadata columns.
+- `--folium-map`: optional HTML map visualising sender coverage at the chosen resolution.

+Snapshots are discovered by combining `--data-dir` with `--jobs-pattern` (defaults to `meituan_city_lunchtime_plat10301330_day{day}.csv`).
+Per-day HD dual CSVs are cached under `--cache-dir` (`data/hd_cache` by default) to avoid re-solving the LP; pass `--force` to recompute them.

 Example end-to-end run on the bundled Meituan sample: